madjugglers/pattern-book/03_four_person_patterns.md

 ### Steve's Clovers

-As above, the MAJ now juggles the standard clover more often than this version, but it's worth exploring this variation too.
+As above, the MAJ now juggles the standard clover more often than this version, but describe this variation too.
+It's curious that so many variations were described after the first discovery.